 Characteristics of Cellular Elements

-Table 2 summarizes the characteristics of the cellular elements that can be seen in urine.
+Table 2 summarizes the characteristics of the cellular elements seen in urine.

 Table 2.
 Characteristics of Cellular Elements.